tkassila/preacthsl2/README.md

 The server is starting at port 80 for http and 443 for https.

 A github dir *serverexcample* contais node server.js etc files as an example server.

+Option: a local gateway server for to get trafic json data (not needed any more)

 Config.js file contais by ex. a gateway address definition.
 And reacthslserver directory constains that gateway server made by node server, *if* it is needed.
 It is started by command: node server.js <enter>.
 If you may change Config.js file url or/and port, then change also gateway server.js file also.

 Tuomas Kassila